 This Laravel tutorial series describes the various features of Laravel and guides you to learn the Laravel PHP framework to make web development easier.

 Web application development should be creative and enjoyable to fulfill the user experience realistically.
 Nowadays, users need more workability functionality in web pages.
-Because developers tend to develop complex websites and web applications, it usually takes a lot of time and a hassle to start building from scratch.
-So a new PHP framework has been introduced to make developers' tasks more manageable.
+Because developers tend to develop complex websites and web applications, it usually takes time and a hassle to start building from scratch.
+So, a new PHP framework has been introduced to make developers' tasks more manageable.
 This tutorial will teach you about Laravel, an open-source PHP framework.

 Before learning Laravel, it would be helpful to have a good understanding of the following concepts: